-R&D expenses increased by \$15.5 million, or 230%, to \$22.3 million for the six months ended June 30, 2022 compared to \$6.8 million for the same period in 2021.
-The increase is primarily due to a \$11.6 million increase in compensation expenses, of which \$6.3 million relates to stock-based compensation expense, and an increase of \$3.1 million in product development costs.
+R&D expenses increased by \$21.8 million, or 164%, to \$35.0 million for the nine months ended September 30, 2022 compared to \$13.3 million for the same period in 2021.
+The increase is primarily due to a \$17.0 million increase in compensation expenses, of which \$9.2 million relates to stock-based compensation expense, and an increase of \$4.2 million in product development costs.
 The increase in compensation expense is primarily driven by increased headcount.
 We anticipate future additions to our development teams as well as continued increases to our product development costs and, thus, future increases to R&D expenses.

 We expect R&D expenses to increase in the remainder of 2022 relative to 2021 as we have added headcount in order to support our efforts to develop more scalable and efficient manufacturing workflows, expand the utility of Saphyr, and develop the next versions of OGM products - including integration of OGM data into our NxClinical software.
-We expect that stock based compensation will continue to drive a significant portion of the increase in expense in the remainder of 2022 as a result of the stock issued as consideration in the BioDiscovery acquisition, which primarily rolls up into R&D expense.